the-deep-learners/TensorFlow-LiveLessons/installation/README.md

 #### Running Dockerized Jupyter Notebooks

-*These instructions are a work in progress and do not yet get a working installation.*

 In order to use Docker on Windows, you will need a 64-bit installation of Windows 10 Professional or Enterprise.

 1. Install [Docker Community Edition for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows).
 You may need to log out and/or reboot to complete the installation.